-Response: Although this may be an interesting avenue of study for future studies in this area, we do not think that measurements of ex vivo skeletal muscle glucose uptake are of direct relevance to the hypothesis we are testing here.
-It is well known that high fat diets can alter skeletal muscle glucose uptake.
-Based on our current protocol, all experimental groups received high fat diet to induce obesity and, although limited, all mice responded similarly in serum markers of insulin resistance.
-It may also be worth noting that skeletal muscle Akt phosphorylation was not different between the groups (this is shown in the first figure provided above), although we acknowledge that this was not measured under insulin-stimulated conditions.
+This is an interesting avenue of study for future studies in this area, we do not think that measurements of ex vivo skeletal muscle glucose uptake would substantially alter our conclusions.
+As described above, it is worth noting that skeletal muscle Akt phosphorylation was not different between the groups.